The Tundra Swan: an Arctic Beauty

 remote and undeveloped coastal plain of the Arctic National Wildlife Refuge.
 The

-Tundra Swan (YouTube) is among the earliest spring migrants,
+Tundra Swan is among the earliest spring migrants,

 arriving in late May and early June.
 Breeding pairs build